microsoft/AirSim/Unity/README.md

 ### Acknowledgements
 * The drone object was provided by user 31415926 on [sketchfab](https://sketchfab.com/models/055841df0fb24cd4abde06a91f7d360a).
 It is licensed under the [CC License](https://creativecommons.org/licenses/by/4.0/).
-* The rest of this project follows the same License as the Airsim project.